OHSU-Library/DataScienceInstitute/README.md

 | Analyzing Textual Data | 1.5 hours |
 | Mapping and Geospatial Visualization with QGIS | 1.5 hours |

-See more information on our [project website](https://ohsulibrary-datascienceinstitute.github.io/)
+See more information on our [project website](https://ohsulibrary-datascienceinstitute.github.io/) (in development)